Preview: 10 October (6-8pm)

 Using a supposedly traditional medium, they are in fact contemporary in the best sense.
 We inhabit a society where feelings and perceptions are growing more fluid, rather than less.
 The paintings undoubtedly reflect that situation.
 However they go further, by reflecting it in a form where these changes can be held for a moment, and examined.
 They do not wriggle out of our grasp.
 Yet they always have something to add, something new to say to us.

 Andrew Salgado (b.
-1982, Regina, Canada) has exhibited in the United Kingdom, Germany, Scandinavia, Australia, Venezuela, Thailand, Korea, South Africa, Canada, and the United States.
-His bold, assertive, and generally large-scale figurative paintings have placed him as one-to-watch in both the UK’s and North America’s painting scenes.
-Solo exhibitions include In Order To Rebuild; Dosi Gallery, Busan, Korea (2012); The Misanthrope, Beers.Lambert Contemporary, London, (2012).
-Forthcoming solo exhibitions include London, a collection of works commissioned by the UK-retailer Harvey Nichols, London, UK (April-June, 2013); The Smallest Heart’s Desire, La Petite Mort Gallery, Ottawa, Canada (May 2013); and The Acquaintance, his first institution-exhibition at The Art Gallery of Regina, in his home-town of Regina, Canada (October 2013).
-Solo exhibitions in 2014 include Christopher Møller Art, Cape Town (January); One Art Space, New York City, NY (May); and Beers.Lambert Contemporary, London UK, (October).
+1982, Regina, Canada) has exhibited in the United Kingdom, Germany, Scandinavia, Australia, Venezuela, Thailand, Korea, Canada, and the United States.
+His bold, assertive, and generally large-scale figurative paintings have placed him as one-to-watch in both the UK’s and North America’s painting scenes; his recent solo exhibitions include In Order To Rebuild; Dosi Gallery, Busan, Korea (2012); and The Misanthrope; Beers.Lambert Contemporary, London, (2012).
+Forthcoming solo exhibitions include The Acquaintance, his first institution-exhibition at his home-town in The Art Gallery of Regina, Canada (Jan 2013); and solo exhibitions at La Petit Mort Gallery, Ottawa, Canada (May 2013); and One Art Space in New York City (October 2013).